okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 #### Domain Registrars

 As all of these need to be unique, the domain registrar is an authority that can assign domain names directly under one or more top-level domains.
-These domains are registered with InterNIC, a service of ICANN, which enforces the uniquenesws
+These domains are registered with InterNIC, a service of ICANN, which enforces the uniqueness of domain names across the internet

 ## Definitions